Paraveterinary workers in Australia

 Veterinary nurses exhibiting excellence in their field and completing continual professional development may be recognised jointly by the Veterinary Nurses Council of Australia (VNCA) and the Australian Veterinary Association (AVA) with the post-nominal letters AVN (Accredited Veterinary Nurse).

 Registration

-Throughout the majority of Australia, veterinary nurses do not have to be registered with a board in order to practise.
-Through the Veterinary Nurses Council of Australia (VNCA), there is an optional registration through the Australian Veterinary Nurse and Technician (AVNAT) scheme, launched on April 1, 2019.
+With the exception of Western Australia, veterinary nurses in Australia do not have to be registered with a board in order to practise.
+Through the Veterinary Nurses Council of Australia (VNCA), there is an optional registration via the Australian Veterinary Nurse and Technician (AVNAT) scheme, launched on April 1, 2019.

-Nurses can become a Registered Veterinary Nurse (RVN) with the VNCA, through completion of one of the following:
+Veterinary nurses can become a Registered Veterinary Nurse (RVN) with the VNCA, through completion of one of the following: